-Camp administration needs to be informed, in writing, of dietary needs by May 24, 2024.
+Please identify individuals that require special meals or have dietary concerns in your registrations through BlackPug by May 1, 2025.
 An additional charge of \$50 will be collected for meals that need to be served outside of the regular camp menu.
-In the case of specific allergies, campers may desire to bring specific food with them to MSR, and receive a \$25 discount for providing their own meals.
+We will reach out to units/individuals to discuss details prior to camp.
+In the case of specific allergies or desires, campers may desire to bring specific food with them to MSR, and receive a \$25 discount for providing their own meals.
 Just let us know, and we will properly store it for you in the Dining Hall.
 If you need access to your food, please come into the Dining Hall and speak with the Dining Hall Steward or the Dining Hall Manager.
 We will do our best to accommodate your needs.